Spring Cleaning, Vegetarian Diet and Bamboo Preparation

 Devotees from all walks of life, most of whom are dressed in white, signifying purity, can be seen streaming into the temple in droves.
 Devotees can be seen paying respects to the temple’s deities, have a quick bite at the courtyard or simply standing around the temple, eagerly await the start of the ceremony.
 The temple is abuzz with cheerful chatter, creating a very lively atmosphere as everyone is visibly filled with excitement for the festival to begin.

-The start of the festival is marked when the with Yin Yue Hui begin playing the drums and cymbals, alerting both the other deities and devotees alike that the ceremony to welcome the Nine Emperor Gods is about to begin.
-At the same time, the lion dance troupe from the Cheng Jing Hui also begin performing their lion dance routine as a form of greeting to the other deities to inform them of the arrival.
+The start of the welcoming and receiving ceremony, as well as the festival, is marked by the Yin Yue Hui (音乐会) beginning to play the drums and cymbals, alerting both the other deities and devotees alike that the ceremony to welcome the Nine Emperor Gods is about to start.
+At the same time, the lion dance troupe from the Cheng Jing Hui (诚敬会) also begin performing their lion dance routine to pay their respects to the deities, inform the devotees, and pay respects to the Nine Emperor Gods.

 Following the lion dance, the two palanquins are ‘cleansed’ with smoke from the burning of sandalwood.
 Once complete, the palanquins are then brought into the main hall of the temple and a prayer is conducted and the urns are then ushered out from the inner chambers.
 The urns are carefully placed inside the palanquins and obscured with a yellow cloth surrounding the palanquins as it is seen as being disrespectful to the deities to view the urns directly.

-Once the urns had been secured, the ceremonial party then exits the temple, with the main urn-bearer called the lou zhu (正炉主) is situated in the centre holding on to the urn for sandalwood.
+Once the urns had been secured, the ceremonial party then exits the temple, with the main censer-master called the Jia lou zhu (正炉主) is situated in the centre carrying the censer for sandalwood.

-The assistant urn-bearers, known as the hu lou zu (副炉主), along with other temple members（宫务） walk behind the main urn-bearer, each holding a different ceremonial item such as a basket containing sandalwood, yellow cloth wristbands, long joss-sticks, a large yellow rattan basket containing various offerings and the flag of the Kew Huang Keng.
+The assistant censer-masters, known as the hu lou zhu (副炉主), along with other temple ritual committee members（宫务）, walk behind the main censer-master, each holding a different ceremonial item such as a basket containing sandalwood, yellow cloth wristbands, 9 long joss-sticks, a large yellow rattan basket containing various offerings and the flag of the Kew Huang Keng.
 Following behind the ceremonial party are the palanquins carried calmly by the palanquin-bearers.
 The ceremonial party is led by the Taoist priest dressed in an orange robes wielding a bell in his hand.

 Before the entourage can leave the temple grounds, the path before the ceremonial party has to be cleansed of any lurking evil spirits in the environment as they may disrupt the deities’ arrival.
 This cleansing is performed by two temple members carrying pails filled with two separate mixture: one is a mixture of rice and salt while the other is pomelo leaves stepped in holy water.
 The salt and rice mixture is scattered and the holy water is sprinkled in front of the entourage, warding off any possible invisible evil spirit in their way, only when this is done can the entourage move.

-In the order of ceremonial party, palanquin-bearers followed by devotees, the entourage exited the temple grounds and walked a short distant out of the temple before boarding the respective lorries and chartered buses as they departure towards the sea to receive the Nine Emperor Gods.
-Once the palanquins have been loaded up on to the lorry and the devotees have boarded the buses, the motorcade then leave Arumugam Road with a police escort to clear the way as it departs for Carpark C1 in East Coast Park to rendezvous with the advance party who had left earlier to cordon off the section of the beach for the receiving ceremony.
+Led by the ceremonial party and palanquin-bearers, followed by devotees, the entourage exited the temple grounds and walked a short distant out of the temple before boarding the respective lorries and chartered buses as they departed towards the sea to receive the Nine Emperor Gods.
+Once the palanquins have been loaded up on to the lorry and the devotees have boarded the buses, the motorcade then leaves Arumugam Road with a police escort to clear the way as it makes for Carpark C1 in East Coast Park to rendezvous with the advance party who had left earlier to cordon off the section of the beach for the receiving ceremony.

-Access to the interior of the barricaded area was exclusive to the palanquins-bearers and main members of the temple participating in the ceremony.
+Access to the interior of the barricaded area is exclusive to the palanquins-bearers and main members of the temple ritual contingent conducting the ceremony.
 Devotees are to observe the ceremony from outside the demarcated lines.

-Meanwhile, the lion dance troupe had positioned themselves ahead of procession in a straight row just before the pavement opens up to the beach and when the ceremonial party arrives, they would then perform a short dance to welcome them.
+Meanwhile, the lion dance troupe had positioned themselves in front of the procession in a straight row just before the pavement opens up to the beach.
+When the ceremonial party arrives, they would then perform a short dance to welcome them.
 After the dance, the lion dancers would open up, allowing the ceremonial party and the rest of the procession to pass through to the beach.

-As the enter the designated area of the beach, the ceremonial party take up position behind the gateway and begin laying out the ceremonial items on the beach while the palanquin-bearers took up position behind them and placed the palanquins down as well.
-The ceremonial items which were laid out include nine cups of tea, plates of tobacco, fresh flowers, oranges, betel nuts and leaves, a basket of sandalwood, a bunch of thin yellow cloth wristbands, a yellow coconut-husk bowl, joss sticks, joss paper, a large yellow urn (covered with yellow talismans filled with sand), two large yellow candles (partial buried in the sand on either side), and a golden triangular flag bearing the symbol of a dragon and the temple’s name(令旗).
+As they enter the designated area of the beach, the ceremonial party takes up position behind the gateway and begin laying out the ceremonial items on the beach while the palanquin-bearers took up position behind them and placed the palanquins down as well.
+The ceremonial items which were laid out include nine cups of tea, plates of tobacco, fresh flowers, oranges, betel nuts and leaves, a basket of sandalwood, a bunch of thin yellow cloth wristbands, a yellow coconut-husk bowl, joss sticks, joss paper, a large yellow censer (covered with yellow talismans filled with incense ash), two large yellow candles (partial buried in the sand on either side), and a golden triangular flag bearing the symbol of a dragon and the temple’s name(令旗).
 Tea was then poured into the cups in the following sequence: from the right to the left.

 Subsequently, the main urn-bearer lights the sandalwood in the urn, after which the main and two assistant urn-bearers then proceeded to the palanquins to retrieve the main yellow urn covered with yellow talismans.(正炉) As the main yellow urn was lifted from the palanquin.
 It was then carried into the ritual area and placed in between the offerings and the golden triangular flag. (令旗).